 During my stay in Jaipur, I was researching for interesting places nearby.
 I saw on TripAdvisor that there was a village named Rusirani which was based on the concept of village tourism.
 I was surprised to see amazing reviews for this organisation.
 I was curious and went through each of those reviews.
-I instantly liked the concept because of two reasons: 1) The money they collected from the guests was used to sponsor a girl child’s education in the village 2) I was curious to know more about the idea of village tourism.
+I instantly liked the concept because of two reasons: 1) The money they collected from the guests was used to sponsor a girl child’s education in the village.
+2) I was curious to know more about the idea of village tourism.

 After two days of travelling like a tourist I got the opportunity to experience the simple village life.
 The village is located on a hilltop surrounded by Aravali mountains.
 It is roughly 100 km from Jaipur near Tahala town near to Alwar.
 It is popularly known for its Abhaneri step well (8th century marvel), 10th century Harshat Mata Temple and some ancient ruins.
 The village was named after the queen of Alwar.
 It is said that the queen was upset and she left the Alwar fort to stay in this village.
-The King as he couldn’t resist a woman’s word (as usual) built a fort for her at the centre of the amazing picturesque.
+The King as he could not resist a woman’s word (as usual) built a fort for her at the centre of the amazing picturesque.
 I think these stories are mostly man-made but you know we always like these stories.

-The road to the village is easily on the map but the road isn’t that great.
+The road to the village is easily on the map but the road is not that great.
 The road from Jaipur to Dausa (NH11) is really nice, especially when driving through the hilly areas.
 But for roughly 30 kms the state highway is bumpy and broken.
 I reached the village by 11 am as per the our discussion, but I could only meet them at 12 because of weak network connectivity.
 Also, not many people knew the village by “Rusirani”.
-Finally after some wait I managed to meet Giridhar, who is the only person from the village who speaks English/Hindi.
-Most of the people in the village spoke Marwari.
-Incidentally Giridhar worked for Wipro in Bangalore and came back to his village for good.
+Finally, after some wait I managed to meet Giridhar, who is the only person from the village who speaks English/Hindi.
+Most of the people in the village spoke Marwari. ncidentally, Giridhar worked for Wipro in Bangalore and came back to his village for good.
 He runs the village tourism and helps the villagers in their daily activity.
 He told me about the program and I was fascinated how they managed to pull it off.

 Once we reached the village, the villagers welcomed me with a warm heart.
 They were just chilling out discussing about some concerns.
 Looks like in villages after morning work there is nothing to do and people just chill.
 They noticed tattoos on my arms and we started discussing about them.
-Incidentally the old man had a tattoo of his wife’s name written on his arm.
+Incidentally, the old man had a tattoo of his wife’s name written on his arm.
 He was telling his story of getting inked.
-It seems someone told him to get drunk before he gets tattooed but unfortunately it didn’t work.
+It seems someone told him to get drunk before he gets tattooed but unfortunately it did not work.’
 We had some interesting debates about child marriages, village life, education etc. I also smoked up hukka (regular chillout thing) with the villagers.
 It was strong for me, I could feel the high just after a few puffs.

 Giridhar and his friend showed me some old ruins and temples left in the village.
 I got some amazing pictures of them.
 We came back from the village visit and we had to refuel ourselves.
 The food was tasty and I had a lot.
 After an awesome lunch we went to a dilapidated fort.
 It was an awesome adventure, hiking to the fort and jumping across the fort walls to enter it (please don’t try it, risky).
 The fort seems to be of the historical importance.
 It seems as the story goes, it was the fort were Aurangzeb captured one of his brothers (tried to find for evidence but couldn’t).
 Strange that it has been left in ruins.
 The panoramic view from the top of the fort is just amazing.
 I have never seen a fort surrounded by mountains with a terrific view.
 Sometimes it feels really nice when people don’t make it touristy.
 The whole point of making an adventurous effort to reach the fort is really interesting.